cdondrup/PetriNetPlans/README.md

 ### Troubleshooting

-If you encounter and problem, please contact the maintainer (c.dondrup@hw.ac.uk)
+If you encounter any problems, please contact the maintainer (c.dondrup@hw.ac.uk)